robsalomone/DeepRegressionEnsembles-CRISPRon/README.md

-# Uncertainty Quantification with Deep Regression Ensembles, including a PyTorch implementation of the CRISPRon architecture.
+# Uncertainty Quantification with Deep GLM Ensembles, including a PyTorch implementation of the CRISPRon architecture.

 This notebook provides and implementation of Deep Ensembles (Lakshminarayanan et al., 2017) for the case of univariate regression, encompassing the case for Normal, Beta, and Gamma response variables for `(-Inf, Inf)`, `(0,1)`, and `(0, Inf)` data, respectively.
 The reported uncertainty are quantiles of the predictive distribution from the equally weighted ensemble.
 The latter is estimated numerically via simulating `n_samples` from the predictive distribution of each ensemble member (model), and then reporting the empirical quantiles of the pooled samples.